Tom Wolfe: Non-fiction books

 In 1965, Wolfe published a collection of his articles in this style, The Kandy-Kolored Tangerine-Flake Streamline Baby, adding to his notability.
 He published a second collection of articles, The Pump House Gang, in 1968.
 Wolfe wrote on popular culture, architecture, politics, and other topics that underscored, among other things, how American life in the 1960s had been transformed by post-WWII economic prosperity.
 His defining work from this era is The Electric Kool-Aid Acid Test (published the same day as The Pump House Gang in 1968), which for many epitomized the 1960s.
-Although a conservative in many ways (in 2008, he claimed never to have used LSD and to have tried marijuana only once).
-Wolfe became one of the notable figures of the decade.
+Although a conservative in many ways (in 2008, he claimed never to have used LSD and to have tried marijuana only once), Wolfe became one of the notable figures of the decade.

 In 1970, he published two essays in book form as Radical Chic & Mau-Mauing the Flak Catchers.
 "Radical Chic" was a biting account of a party given by composer and conductor Leonard Bernstein to raise money for the Black Panther Party.
 "Mau-Mauing The Flak Catchers" was about the practice by some African Americans of using racial intimidation ("mau-mauing") to extract funds from government welfare bureaucrats ("flak catchers").
 Wolfe's phrase, "radical chic", soon became a popular derogatory term for critics to apply to upper-class leftism.
-His Mauve Gloves & Madmen, Clutter & Vine (1977) included Wolfe's noted essay, The "Me" Decade and the Third Great Awakening.
+His Mauve Gloves & Madmen, Clutter & Vine (1977) included Wolfe's noted essay, "The 'Me' Decade and the Third Great Awakening".

 In 1979, Wolfe published The Right Stuff, an account of the pilots who became America's first astronauts.
 Following their training and unofficial, even foolhardy, exploits, he likened these heroes to "single combat warriors" of a bygone era, going forth to battle in the Space Race on behalf of their country.
-In 1983, the book was adapted as a feature film.
+In 1983, the book was adapted into an Academy Award-winning feature film.